cynthhe/alan-dracula/README.md

-# cn data
+# Cartoon Network :briefcase:

-Compilation of sql files for Cartoon Network.
+This is a personal repo for work.